Tags:

 You can see them every morning

-In the factories and the fields
+In the and the fields

-together like spokes inside a wheel
+Working together like spokes inside a wheel

-keep this around.
+They keep country turning around.

-Kansas wheat field farmer,
+Hello wheat farmer,

 Let me thank you for your time